IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/mas-tas-home.md

 ## App Connect Flows

 Included with this connector are 20+ flows that map TRIRIGA records to Maximo, and vice versa, along with all the required fields they contain.
 The table below shows all the flows you can use in differnet combinations to implement your desired integration use cases.
-For a more detailed mapping of all the fields please review the attached [data mapping spreadsheet](https://github.com/IBM/IBM-Sustainability-Software-Portfolio-Connectors/blob/TRIMAS-Updates/site/Resources/TRIRIGA_Maximo_Field_Mapping-Final.xlsx).
+For a more detailed mapping of all the fields please review the [data mapping spreadsheet](https://github.com/IBM/IBM-Sustainability-Software-Portfolio-Connectors/blob/TRIMAS-Updates/site/Resources/TRIRIGA_Maximo_Field_Mapping-Final.xlsx).

 File | Flow | Destination | Operation
 -- | -- |--|--